-Managing Snow and Ice on your Vinyl Deck or Patio
+Managing Snow and Ice on your Vinyl Deck or Patioadmin

-In many parts of the country winter has finally arrived, if it didn’t show up with a bang already and whimper away – which means it’s time to consider how you’re going to clean snow and ice off your vinyl deck.
+In many parts of the country, winter has finally arrived, if it didn’t show up with a bang already and whimper away – which means it’s time to consider how you’re going to clean snow and ice off your vinyl deck.
 Keeping your deck clear, slip-free, and safe is key to having a good winter and to avoid damage to your deck.
-Tuff Industries has put together easy and safe ways to clean your vinyl deck.
+Tufdek has put together easy and safe ways to clean your vinyl deck.

 Tip 1: Acquire a Good Snow Shovel